Compare Stump Removal Quotes Now

 The next method is to use Epson salts – Mix up Epson salts in water at a very strong ratio of 1:5 and pour on and around the tree stump.

-The way a tree sucks up water naturally is due to their roots having a very high salt content.
+The way a tree sucks up water naturally is due to its roots having a very high salt content.
 The process happens via osmosis.
-By making the concentration of salt outside the roots stronger than inside, the osmosis will happen in reverse sucking all the water out of the tree killing it.
+By making the concentration of salt outside the roots stronger than inside, the osmosis will happen in reverse sucking all the water out of the tree-killing it.

 Will tree stumps attract termites?